 1. God Uses the Language of Mothering

 Many passages in scripture show the tenderness of God as a mother.
 As Lauren Winner writes in Wearing God, God borrows the image of laboring mother to describe his desire to birth his people (Isaiah 42:14).
-Elsewhere God is described as a comforting mother: “As a mother comforts her child, so I will comfort you; you shall be comforted…” (Isaiah 66:13).
+Elsewhere God is described as a comforting mother: “As a mother comforts her child so that I will comfort you; you shall be comforted…” (Isaiah 66:13).
 Jesus also uses the picture of a mother hen wanting to gather children under her wings (Matthew 23:37).

-We can have the courage to honestly cry out to God and know that even as we are heartbroken, angry, bitter, and numb, that God can take our emotions.
+We can have the courage to honestly cry out to God and know that even as we are heartbroken, angry, bitter, and numb, God can take our emotions.
 He longs to gather us under his wings.
 He longs to comfort and birth us.

 2. Pray for Your Own Spiritual Mothers